sonuranjitjacob/DataVisualizationWithMatplotLib/README.md

 These exercises clearly explain the basics of matplotib to visualize data.

 ### Chapter 1
-Contains an introduction to creating figures, line plots and customizing the plots using markers, linestyles and colours.
+Contains an introduction to creating figures, line plots and customizing the plots using markers, linestyles and colours and plotting subplots.

 ### Chapter 2
 Contains visualizations of time series data.